TenzinNsut/TenzinNsut/README.md

   <a href="http://eyl327.mywebcommunity.org/promos/"><img width="32px" alt="Free Stuff" title="Free gifts for you" src="https://i.imgur.com/0uVwkoZ.png"/></a>
 </p> -->

 Hi, I’m Tenzin Lekehey, currently pursuing a degree in Computer Science at Netaji Subhas University of Technology, Delhi.
-My interests include Front-End Development, Machine Learning, and Deep Learning.
+Passionate about Full-Stack Web Development, especially the MERN stack (MongoDB, Express, React, Node.js).
 I love working on projects that solve real-world problems and expand my knowledge.
+Currently learning and improving my programming skills, exploring system design, scalable applications, and diving deeper into Data Structures & Algorithms.

 Back in school, I was always interested in computers, and in the 10th grade, I was introduced to my first programming language, Python.
 This drove my passion for programming.
 After entering university, I wanted to build a portfolio website, so I learned web development fundamentals like HTML, CSS, and JavaScript, and eventually built a portfolio website for myself.
-The introduction of ChatGPT sparked my interest in AI, so in my third year, when I was introduced to data science and machine learning, I doubled down on it, working on projects to deepen my understanding of this domain.
+I enjoy building real-world projects — from developer networking platforms to weather apps — that solve problems and improve user experience.

 Throughout my academic journey, I have gained knowledge and hands-on experience in various areas, including Java, Python, web development, machine learning, and deep learning.
 I have applied these skills to develop several projects, such as a portfolio website, a spam email detector using machine learning techniques, a plant disease prediction system employing Convolutional Neural Networks (CNN) and an Ayurveda chatbot utilizing retrieval augmented generation (RAG).

 **`📫 How to reach me`**
 <!-- <p>📺 Get YouTube Cards for your profile at <a href="https://itenzin.herokuapp.com/">Portfolio Website</a></p>